 - hot flushes

-- night sweats
+- night sweats and sleep disturbance

-- vaginal dryness
+- vaginal irritation (such as dryness and itching)

 - mood changes.

 Less common or rare side effects

 - eyesight problems

 Side effects from tamoxifen are usually not severe however, for some people they can cause distress and disruption to everyday life.
 Talk to your breast care nurse, specialist or GP as there may be treatments that can help.